DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ---

-##### Parties who have bought a futures contract and thereby decided to ..... the bonds are said to have taken ....... position.?
+##### Parties who have bought a futures contract and thereby decided to ..... (take delivery of ) the bonds are said to have taken ....... position.?

 - [ ]  buy,short
 - [x]  buy,long